 The Twelve Principles of Attitudinal Healing are spiritual principles that lead us to love and away from fear.
 I think of the application of these principles as “practical spirituality” that can be used in every aspect of our lives.
 There is not one area where they do not apply.
 As we learn to change our attitudes and change our minds, we change our lives.

-Some of the possible benefits of Attitudinal Healing include:
+Benefits of Attitudinal Healing include:

 Contact Us